yan-pi/yan-pi/README.md

-# Welcome :D
+# Welcome

 ### About me

-I'm a **Full Stack Developer** with a passion for studying various languages and technologies.
+I'm a **Full Stack Developer** passionate about studying various languages and technologies.
 </br>
 I'm particularly enthusiastic about BTC and WEB3.
 You can see a more detailed overview of my career path [here](https://yan-pi.vercel.app/).
 </br>